Patrick Stevens

-Patrick Stevens (born 31 January 1968 in Leut) is a retired sprinter from Belgium.
+Patrick Stevens (born 31 January 1968) is a retired sprinter from Belgium.
 He won the bronze medal in the 200 metres at the 1994 European Championships in Helsinki and a silver medal in the 200 m at the 2000 European Indoor Championships.
 He earned selection for four consecutive Olympic Games for his native country, although he was unable to compete at Sydney 2000 due to injury.
 His best result was seventh in the famous Michael Johnson 1996 200m WR final in Atlanta.
 He has also competed in four World Championships, between 1993 and 1999, finishing eighth in the 1997 200 m final.

 Stevens has a daughter called Lauryn with British athlete Denise Lewis.